narraabhigna/Abhigna-Narra/README.md

-# Hi there 👋
+# Hi there 👋 I’m Abhigna Narra

 ## About Me
-Hi, I’m Abhigna Narra

 🔭 I am a Pre-Final year UG with majors in Computer Science at ABV-IIITM Gwalior from India.<br>
 👩‍💻 I find my technical interests in Problem Solving, Machine Learning, and Data Analysis!